mahdi-b/mbio612f22/morea/1_introduction/reading-notes.md

 ### Explore Jupyter

-The following video will teach you how to use Jupyter
+The [following video](experience-exploring-jupyter) provides an overview of Jupyter Notebooks

 ### Prepare any questions for the Tuesday meeting.

 - Write down your questions in a markdown editor.
 You may want to annotate your questions and include screenshots if necessary.
 There are dozens of excellent free editors.
 I use [Typora](https://typora.io/).

 -  See the following for a comprehensive example of what you can do with Markdown editor: https://stackedit.io/app#